Music hall: History of the songs

 The musical forms most associated with music hall evolved in part from traditional folk song and songs written for popular drama, becoming by the 1850s a distinct musical style.
 Subject matter became more contemporary and humorous, and accompaniment was provided by larger house-orchestras, as increasing affluence gave the lower classes more access to commercial entertainment, and to a wider range of musical instruments, including the piano.
-The consequent change in musical taste from traditional to more professional forms of entertainment, arose in response to the rapid industrialisation and urbanisation of previously rural populations during the Industrial Revolution.
+The consequent change in musical taste from traditional to more professional forms of entertainment, arose in response to the rapid industrialisation and urbanisation of previously rural populations in Britain during the Industrial Revolution.
 The newly created urban communities, cut off from their cultural roots, required new and readily accessible forms of entertainment.

 Music halls were originally tavern rooms which provided entertainment, in the form of music and speciality acts, for their patrons.
 By the middle years of the nineteenth century, the first purpose-built music halls were being built in London.
 The halls created a demand for new and catchy popular songs, that could no longer be met from the traditional folk song repertoire.
 Professional songwriters were enlisted to fill the gap.

 The emergence of a distinct music hall style can be credited to a fusion of musical influences.
 Music hall songs needed to gain and hold the attention of an often jaded and unruly urban audience.
 In America, from the 1840s, Stephen Foster had reinvigorated folk song with the admixture of Negro spiritual to produce a new type of popular song.
 Songs like "Old Folks at Home" (1851) and "Oh, Dem Golden Slippers" (James Bland, 1879]) spread round the globe, taking with them the idiom and appurtenances of the minstrel song.
-Other influences on the rapidly developing music hall idiom were Irish and European music, particularly the jig, polka, and waltz.

 Typically, a music hall song consists of a series of verses sung by the performer alone, and a repeated chorus which carries the principal melody, and in which the audience is encouraged to join.